GowthamGthm/Android-Boilerplate/README.md

  21. Give your methods a clear name for what they are going to do.

+ 22. The launch screen is a user’s first experience of your application.

- 22. Tests are great for performance: Write slow (but correct) implementation then verify optimizations don’t break anything with tests.
+ 23. Tests are great for performance: Write slow (but correct) implementation then verify optimizations don’t break anything with tests.

 ## Contributor